Investor support within the ESG sector

 Assessment of Activities According to the EU Taxonomy

 The European Union introduced the EU Taxonomy for Sustainable Activities as a framework for classifying economic activities that contribute to environmental goals.
 For companies, it is beneficial to determine whether and to what extent their activities meet the EU Taxonomy criteria, as this can influence their access to financing and investments.
-Moreover, it forms part of nonfinancial reporting under the CSRD directive.
+Moreover, it can be part of nonfinancial reporting under the CSRD directive.
 Banks, investors, and business partners are increasingly demanding that companies provide evidence of compliance with the EU Taxonomy, demonstrating that their activities are sustainable.

 Carbon Footprint Calculation